Measuring and Improving Chain-of-Thought Reasoning in Vision-Language Models: Benchmark

 \subsection{Evaluation Metrics}

 \looseness=-1 As described in the previous section, we frame \benchmark as a multiple-choice problem with six potential inference per image and six plausible candidates for every subquestion (reasoning step).
 Specifically, each image $I_i$ is paired with a high level question $Q_h^i$ associated with six candidate inferences \(O_h^i = \{o_{h1}^i, o_{h2}^i, ..., o_{h6}^i\}\).
 Additionally, reasoning chains are made up of several questions $Q_c^i$.
 Each question \(q \in Q_c^i\) is associated with a set of six candidate answers \(O_q^i = \{o_{q1}^i, o_{q2}^i, ..., o_{q6}^i\}\).
-We propose a series of metrics that evaluate not only the reasoning ability of the VLMs but also the consistency in their reasoning. \heng{not sure how much Figure 3 wordcloud provides information. suggest to replace it with more detailed analysis / categorization} \mac{I agree with heng here.}
+We propose a series of metrics that evaluate not only the reasoning ability of the VLMs but also the consistency in their reasoning.